quaziashfaq/notes/aws.md

 ## leverage different storage options
 - move static assets to amazon s3
-- use amazon cloudfront to server globally
+- use amazon cloudfront to serve globally
 - store session state in dynamodb
-- use elasticache between hosts and databases to store the database query results.
+- use elasticache between EC2 servers and databases to store the database query results.

 ## implement elasticity
 - implement auto scaling policies
-- architect resiliency to reboot and relaunch
+- architect resiliency to reboot and relaunch.
-- leverage managed services like amazon s3 and amazon dynamodb
+- leverage managed services like amazon s3 and amazon dynamodb.

 ## think parallel
 - scale horizontally, not vertically
-- decouple compute from session / state
+- decouple compute from session / state.
 - use elastic load balancing
 - right-size your infrastructure

 ## loose coupling sets you free
-- looser the systems are coulped, the larger it can scale.
+- the more loose the systems are couple, the larger it can scale.
 - instead of a single, ordered workflow, use multiple queues
-- use amazon simple ueue service and simple notification service (SQS & SNS)som
+- use amazon simple queue service and simple notification service (SQS & SNS)som

 ## don't fear constraints

 # AWS SIX Pillars -
 It's found in AWS Well-Architected Framework Whitepaper
+## Summary of General Design Principles
+- Stop guessing your capacity needs.
+- Test systems at production scale.
+- Consider evolutionary architectures
+- Automate with architectural experimentation in mind.
+- Drive architectures using data
+- Improve through game days.
+## Summary of six pillars
+Security = Focuses on protection of data, systems, and any assets used by your workload.
+Cost Optimization = Focuses on the ongoing process of maintaining costs in the cloud.
+Performance Efficiency = Focuses on the ability to use computing resources efficiently to meet requirements.
+Operational Excellence = Focuses on creating applications that successfully support your workload.
+Reliability = Focuses on architecting a workload to be consistent and able to recover quickly.
+Sustainability = Focuses on environmental impacts like energy efficiency and consumption.

 ## Operational excellence
 - Deploy smaller, reversible changes.